 Roman mosaic of the 1st century BC representing the Wheel of Fortune which, as it turns, can make the rich (symbolized by the purple cloth on the left) poor and the poor (symbolized by the goatskin at right) rich; in effect both states are very precarious, with death never far and life hanging by a thread: when it breaks, the soul (symbolized by the butterfly) flies off.
 And thus are all made equal.
 Public domain

-A very common disease in Ancient Rome was malaria.
+A prevalent disease in Ancient Rome was malaria.
 We know that from the DNA analysis of the bones of ancient Romans.
 Malaria still exists today, especially in the Third World, and is usually transmitted by mosquitoes.
-Symptoms include shaking chills, muscle aches, headaches and tiredness, and the disease can lead to mental confusion, seizures, kidney failure, coma and death.
-There were also a number of life-threatening respiratory diseases such as tuberculosis and brucellosis.
-Tuberculosis was a common disease in the ancient world and it still exists today.
-It is a contagious infection that usually attacks the lungs and that can also spread to other parts of the body, like the brain and spine.
-The Greeks called it phthisis to describe a feeling of intense heat, as if being burned by a flame.
-Brucellosis was prevalent in Ancient Rome even though it is not as common today.
-It is usually contracted from dairy products or contaminated meat and begins with a fever and sweating, joint pain and body aches, and can end with organ failure.
+Symptoms include shaking chills, muscle aches, headaches, and tiredness, and the disease can lead to mental confusion, seizures, kidney failure, coma, and death.
+There were also several life-threatening respiratory diseases such as tuberculosis and brucellosis.
+Tuberculosis was a common disease in the ancient world, and it still exists today.
+It is a contagious infection that usually attacks the lungs and can also spread to other parts of the body, like the brain and spine.
+The Greeks called it phthisis to describe a feeling of intense heat as if being burned by a flame.
+Brucellosis was prevalent in Ancient Rome, even though it is not as common today.
+It is usually contracted from dairy products or contaminated meat and begins with a fever and sweating, joint pain, and body aches, and can end with organ failure.

-Other diseases that are common today such as cancer and diabetes were not as common in Ancient Rome.
+Other diseases common today, such as cancer and diabetes, were not as common in Ancient Rome.
 The Greeks and the Romans recognized cancer but had little understanding of it.
-Hippocrates (410 - 360 BC) described cancer (carcinos) as having a a range of tumors and swelling that could spread to other parts of the body.
-Diabetes was also known in Ancient Rome.
+Hippocrates (410 - 360 BC) described cancer (carcinos) as having a range of tumors and swelling that could spread to other parts of the body.
+The Romans knew about diabetes.
 Galenus describes the disease in his book in great detail but noted that he had only ever seen two people with this disease in his entire life, which suggests that it was relatively rare in those days.
-The absence of air pollution and most of all the diet, and the fact that Romans ate smaller quantities and did not eat processed foods or as much meat as we do today, probably explains the rarity of cancer and diabetes back then.
+The absence of air pollution and most of all, the diet, and the fact that Romans ate smaller quantities and did not eat processed foods or as much meat as we do today, probably explains the rarity of cancer and diabetes back then.

-Prostitution, which is closely linked to slavery, was very widespread in Rome and facilitated the spread of sexually transmitted diseases.
-Recent studies have shown that syphillis was prevalent in the ancient world and is not an STD that came from the Americas to Europe in the late 1400s.
-Palladius describes the disease in the Lausiac History 262 and French researchers from the CNRS have said that it was not leprosy described in the book, but in fact, venereal syphilis.
+Closely linked to slavery, prostitution was rampant in Rome and facilitated the spread of sexually transmitted diseases.
+Recent studies have shown that syphilis was prevalent in the ancient world and is not an STD that came from the Americas to Europe in the late 1400s.
+Palladius describes the disease in the Lausiac History 262, and French researchers from the CNRS have said that it was not leprosy described in the book, but in fact, venereal syphilis.
 Analysis of bones by researchers in Pompei and France have revealed that people died from syphilis.
-Unlike syphillis, gonorrhea does not leave decisive skeletal traces.
+Unlike syphilis, gonorrhea does not leave decisive skeletal traces.
 But, along with many other STDs, it probably existed in Ancient Rome.

-The Antonine Plague (165 - 180 AD) a.k.a the Plague of Galen (or Galenus) from the name of the Greek physician who provided a detailed account of the disease.
-It was an ancient pandemic brought to the Roman Empire by soldiers returning from campaigns in the Near East (modern day Iraq).
-In the treatise Methodus Medendi, Galenus describes the pandemic as affecting a very large number of people and lasting for a long time (15 years!).
-Based on Galenus' account, the terrifying symptoms of the disease were at the onset a fever, a sore throat and diarrhea.
-By the ninth day, the disease evolved to blisters of pus (pustular psoriasis) surrounded by red skin.
-Modern scholars generally diagnose the disease as smallpox.
+The Antonine Plague (165 - 180 AD), a.k.a the Plague of Galen (or Galenus) from the Greek physician's name, provided a detailed account of the disease.
+It was an ancient pandemic brought to the Roman Empire by soldiers returning from campaigns in the Near East (modern-day Iraq).
+In the treatise Methodus Medendi, Galenus describes the pandemic as affecting many people and lasting for a long time (15 years!).
+Based on Galenus' account, the disease's terrifying symptoms were at the onset a fever, a sore throat, and diarrhea.
+By the ninth day, the condition evolved to blisters of pus (pustular psoriasis) surrounded by red skin.
+Modern scholars generally diagnose the disease like smallpox.
 According to historian Dio Cassius3 (155 – 235 AD), the Antonine Plague caused up to 2,000 deaths per day in Rome and had a mortality rate of 25%.
-The plague spread throughout the Roman Empire killing five million people and may have even reached China in 166 AD.
-It also most probably killed Roman co-Emperor Lucius Verus who ruled the empire with Marcus Aurelius Antoninus during the Roman Principate hence the name "Antonine" Plague.
+The plague spread throughout the Roman Empire, killing five million people, and may have even reached China in 166 AD.
+It also probably killed Roman co-Emperor Lucius Verus who ruled the empire with Marcus Aurelius Antoninus during the Roman Principate hence the name "Antonine" Plague.
 Historians also believe that the plague fueled the growing popularity of Christianity.

-The Plague of Cyprian (249 - 262 AD) was named after an early Christian writer called St Cyprian4, bishop of Carthage, who described the pandemic in his book De mortalitate.
-St Cyprian described the symptoms as follows: constant vomiting, diarrhea, red eyes, limping, gradual loss of sight and hearing, decaying feet or limbs.
+The Plague of Cyprian (249 - 262 AD), named after an early Christian writer called St Cyprian4, bishop of Carthage, who described the pandemic in his book De mortalitate.
+St Cyprian described the symptoms as follows: constant vomiting, diarrhea, red eyes, limping, gradual loss of sight and hearing, decaying feet, or limbs.
 At the height of the outbreak, 5,000 people a day were reportedly dying from the disease in Rome.
 The pandemic was so severe that it created labor shortages, which affected food production, and wreaked havoc in the army.
-Historians are not sure what the disease was, but suspect that it could have been smallpox, pandemic influenza such as swine flu or even a filovirus such as the Ebola virus.
+Historians are not sure what the disease was but suspect that it could have been smallpox, pandemic influenza such as swine flu, or even a filovirus such as the Ebola virus.

 The Plague in Rome, Jules Elie Delaunay (1869) Public domain